dev-ciberc/ciberc_l3vpn_notify/README.md

 # CiberC L3VPN Management Multivendor With Idempotencia and Notify

 Project to automatically deploy L3VPN in a multivendor environment, with the ability to send notifications to WebexTeams through a Bot.
+Plataforms `iosxr`, `ios`, `huawei_vrp`, `junos`

 # Technology stack